ankitvgupta/FastGeneralizedMatching/README.md

 ## Genators
 - [generate_matchings.py](generate_matchings.py): contains code to generate preferences for give numbers of doctors, hospitals, and other preferences.
-- generate_graphs.py takes the data from the various experiments and plots the results
+- [generate_graphs.py](generate_graphs.py) takes the data from the various experiments and plots the results

 ## Dependencies
 Pyspark (we use Spark 1.5.0), numpy, scipy

 ## Instructions to Run
-- Set parameters in generate_matchings.py to
+- Set parameters in [generate_matchings.py](generate_matchings.py) to the desired parameters.
+- run 'python generate_matchings.py'